charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 **NOTE**: *In this assignment, I will frequently make reference to an email address I want to use when sharing a document with me.
 Pay careful attention to these addresses.
 They are frequently similar, but not identical.
 Get the address right.
 Failure to do so will cause problems on this assignment, and future assignments.
 Get the email address right!*

 **NOTE**: *At several points in this assignment I provide specific file or folder names that include our class name.
-For instance, **Prog282-Calvert**.
-Unless it is obvious that I mean to refer to another course, whenever I write I Prog2XX-XXX, I mean to write Prog282-XXX.
-However, I reuse this same document in multiple courses, and sometimes my search and replace fails.
-Unless it is obvious that I am referring to another course, just assume I mean **Prog282** and a reference to **Prog280** or **Prog272** is just an oversight on my part.*
+For instance, **Isit320-Calvert**.
+Unless it is obvious that I mean to refer to another course, whenever I write I Prog2XX-XXX, I mean to write Isit320-XXX.
+However, I reuse this same document in multiple courses, and sometimes I drop the ball or my search and replace fails.
+Unless it is obvious that I am referring to another course, just assume I mean **Isit320** (or whatever course you are in currently) and a reference to some other course is just an oversight on my part.
+I'm sorry if I slip up on this one, but try to use your common sense to fill in the correct value.*

+**NOTE**: *I think everyone in **Prog270** has turned in their Online Presence Assignment.
+If you have not, please use **Prog270** instead of **Isit320***.

 ## Google